404Setup/Sewlia/README.md

 ## Temporarily unavailable
 This refers to patches that once existed in Sewlia, but have not been provided due to version upgrades.

-- Secure Seed > Low priority
+- Secure Seed > TODO
 - Other patches > In order

 ## Thanks